thefab/configparser_extended/README.md

     [A]
     key3=A

-Ther is a little twist here though : technically, there should be an ambiguity about the value of `key2` here, but, since `B` was defined as a parent before `C` in the code, `B` will have the priority over `C`.
+There is a little twist here though : technically, there should be an ambiguity about the value of `key2` here, but, since **`B` was defined as a parent before `C` in the code, `B` will have the priority over `C`**.
 This also applies for their respective parents.
 Therefore, the values in `D` will be :

     [D]
     key1=D